If you're looking for an excellent mountain hike close to Canmore that doesn't take all…

 The Fullerton Loop hike is a great year-round choice that is only 10 minutes from Bragg Creek.
 On the day we did it, we were actually trying to do the Sugar Momma hike but missed that turnoff by 100 m.
 Fortunately the Fullerton Loop is an excellent alternative.

-You only need a half day to knock off this hike.
+You only need a half day to knock off the Fullerton Loop.
 Do it on snowshoes or with icers once the snow flies.
-Expect a combination of ridge walk and hilly valley trails with multiple options to extend the hike.
+Expect a combination of a beautiful ridge walk and hilly valley trails with multiple options to extend the hike.

 John and I have passed the turnoff to the Bill Allen parking lot (where the trailhead is located) at least 20 times and had never given it more than a quick glance.

 On the day we did it we were looking for Sugar Mama – as it was supposedly a mellow hike that wasn’t going to take the whole day.
 I had never heard of the Fullerton Loop so that was serendipity at work.

 Our other goal on this December outing was to cut down a Christmas tree, something you’re allowed to do in the area with an online permit.
 (You can cut three Charlie Brown Christmas trees no more than 7 feet tall with a $5.25 permit.)

 Look for the Bill Allen trailhead on Highway 66, 13.4 km past the four way intersection in Bragg Creek.
 The trailhead is at most an hour’s drive away from Calgary.
 Parking is free.

 The Elbow Trail takes off from the Bill Allen parking lot just before a couple of buildings.
 It will take you to the intersection with the Fullerton Loop.
 This part of the hike is all pretty darned obvious and there is signage.

 The initial walking is on an easy grade but it’s icy in December, mostly because it’s in a shaded valley.
 You can get by without icers but I found myself taking them off and putting them back on again numerous times.